TharinduTS/cell_type_enrichment_v2/README.md

 (I have the equivalent tool for tissue specific gene expression under the project tissue type enrichment)

-### This pipeline mainly uses python and produces an output tool as a HTML page (hence github sees this as mainly HTML)
+### This pipeline mainly uses python and produces an output tool as a HTML page
 ### Directory structure

 1) /scripts - contains all the scripts used in the pipeline